Public-Key Addressable Resource Records

 end

-Native applications, can directly query and verify signed records from the DHT if they are not behind NAT.
-Otherwise, they will need to use a Pkarr server as a relay.
+Native applications can directly query and verify signed records from the DHT if they are not behind NAT.
+Otherwise, they will need to use a Pkarr Relay.

-Clients with private keys are also capable of submitting signed records either to the DHT directly, or through Pkarr relay server, to update user’s records when needed.
+Clients with private keys can also submit signed records either directly to the DHT or through a Pkarr relay to update their records when needed.

-To support existing applications totally oblivious of Pkarr, users will have to (manually or programatically) edit their OS DNS servers to add one or more DNS servers that recognize Pkarr and query the DHT to resolve packets from there.
-However, the best outcome would be adoption from existing widely used resolvers like 1.1.1.1
+To support existing applications that are unaware of Pkarr, users will need to (manually or programmatically) edit their OS DNS servers to add one or more DNS servers that recognize Pkarr and query the DHT.
+However, the ideal outcome would be adoption by existing widely used resolvers like 1.1.1.1

 Pkarr relays are optional but they:

-Relays are very light and cheap to operate, that they can easily run altruistically, but private, and paid servers are possible too.
+Relays are very light and cheap to operate, making them easy to run altruistically.
+Private and paid relays are also possible.

-Services and hosting providers mentioned in Resource Records of a user, are incentivized to republish these records and keep them alive on the DHT, for the same reasons they are incentivized to gain that user in the first place.
+Services and hosting providers mentioned in a user’s Resource Records are incentivized to republish these records and keep them alive on the DHT, for the same reasons they are incentivized to gain that user in the first place.

-Pkarr will use Mainline_DHT as the overlay network.
-Specifically BEP44 for storing ephemeral arbitrary data.
+Pkarr uses Mainline DHT as the overlay network, specifically BEP44 for storing ephemeral arbitrary data.

 Reasons for choosing Mainline include:

-To ensure a good chance of scalability and resilience, a few expectations need to be set straight:
+To ensure good scalability and resilience, a few expectations need to be set:

 In pursuit of a sovereign, distributed, and open web, we identify three challenges: